Student Grievance Policies & Procedures

 Students are encouraged to first discuss complaints with the person(s) who is (are) directly involved in the complaint in an effort to come to a satisfactory, informal resolution.

 If these informal direct discussions are not successful, the student may pursue further informal avenues as defined within each academic program.
-The Program Chair, Student Affairs representative, or Student Relations Liaison may be involved in discussing possible resolutions or can be of assistance in directing a student to the appropriate person.
+The Program Chair, Student Relations Liaison, or the Director of the appropriate administrative department may be involved in discussing possible resolutions or can be of assistance in directing a student to the appropriate person.
 If the matter relates to the student’s financial account, it may be referred to the Student Accounts Committee.

 Before filing a formal grievance, Pacifica encourages students to use established program procedures for addressing and resolving complaints whenever possible.
-In some cases, students or faculty may be directed to the Ethics Committee for consultation or to the Educational Council for consideration of exceptions to academic policies.
+In some cases, students or faculty may be directed to the Education Council for consideration of exceptions to academic policies.
 If it is determined that the student complaint is appropriate for consideration by the Education Council, the Education Council will review the matter in accordance with its procedures and its decision will be final, subject to review by the Provost as described in Education Council procedures.
 When Education Council review is not appropriate, or where other specific and separate grievance procedures are not applicable, students may file a formal grievance according to the procedures described below.
 When an Education Council review is conducted, there will not be a duplicative grievance procedure.

 Procedure for Addressing Grievances